draganglumac/quack_like_a_duck/README.md

 but for external calls we expose MALLOC and
 CALLOC macros that will resolve to internal implementations or vanilla implementations depending on whether you compile with a -DDEBUG flag.

+It reminds me of duck typing for C hence the name.